jossean-rivera/flutter_explicit_animations/README.md

 ```

 ### Set an animation curve
-The progression from the start and end range of the animation is linearly by default, but it can be changed by setting a curved animation.
+The progression from start to end of an animation is linear by default, but it can be changed by using a curved animation.

 ```dart
 class _LogoAppState extends State<LogoApp> with SingleTickerProviderStateMixin {